WHATS HOT

 As a pregnancy progresses, the joints in the pelvis loosen.
 This makes it easier for the baby to be born when the time comes, but it can also cause pain.
 Discomfort from pelvic girdle joints often gets worse when the weight of the pregnancy changes posture and causes the center of gravity to shift.

 Many patients find that their discomfort comes on gradually, but for some, it happens suddenly after a fall or other exercise.
-Managing this pain with changes, mobility aids and medications is recommended by doctors.
+Managing this pain with lifestyle changes, mobility aids and medications is recommended by doctors.

-Pain in the and Ankles
+Pain in the Feet and Ankles

 Lower leg, ankle and foot pains are quite common during pregnancy and can be caused by fluid retention in the joints, or edema.
 Edema happens when the uterus grows and presses against large blood vessels, which then causes circulatory problems.
 To reduce fluid buildup, you can try elevating your feet when sitting or lying down.
 You can also wear supportive stockings and avoid standing or crossing your legs for too long.